 class ProductLoader(ItemLoader):

 default_output_processor = TakeFirst()

-name_in = MapCompose(str.title)

-name_out = Join()
+name_in = MapCompose(unicode.title) name_out = Join()

-price_in = MapCompose(str.strip)
+price_in = MapCompose(unicode.strip)

 As you can see, input processors are declared using the in suffix while output processors are declared using the out suffix.
-And you can also declare a default input/output processors using the ItemLoader.default_input_processor and ItemLoader.default_output_processor attributes.
+And you can also declare a default input/output processors using the ItemLoader.default input processor and ItemLoader.default output processor attributes.